 Financial Implications

-• Financial support — deciding if one common law partner needs to financially help the other;
+- Financial support — deciding if one common law partner needs to financially help the other

-• Property — working out who gets to keep or claim shared property.
+- Property — working out who gets to keep or claim shared property

-Bringing it together, financial discussions during separation can be a prickly path that demands vigilant planning and harmonious negotiations between common law partners to reach agreeable terms.
+Financial discussions during separation can be a prickly path that demands vigilant planning and harmonious negotiations between common law partners to reach agreeable terms.

 Alimony and Child Support

-• Duration matters — the longevity of the relationship often influences the support amount;
+- Duration matters — the longevity of the relationship often influences the support amount

 Each of these factors needs to be weighed with prudence, ensuring that the outcome is equitable and considers the future welfare of the child and the financial stability of the receiving partner.